 Find key documents underpinning the work of South Lanarkshire Health and Social Care Partnership in the relevant links below.
 These documents include:

-The Strategic Commissioning Plan, which is at the heart of integration and sets out how health and social care services will be delivered in a more integrated way to improve the quality of support for people who need them.
-Crucially, the plan sets out how services will be delivered in local areas against priorities identified.
+The Strategic Commissioning Plan (SCP) 2019-2022 sets out how health and social care services will be delivered in a more integrated way to improve the quality of support for people.
+Crucially, the plan sets out how services will be delivered in local areas against priorities identified by communities themselves.

-Central to the direction of travel for the Health and Social Care Partnership is a Strategic Commissioning Plan (SCP).
 The SCP itself is statutory, with a three year planning cycle mandated by the Public Bodies (Joint Working) (Scotland) Act.
-In a South Lanarkshire context, the SCP was approved in March 2016, covering the planning period 2016-19.
+In a South Lanarkshire context, the SCP covers the planning period 2019-2022.

 South Lanarkshire Health and Social Care Integration Scheme